theJayTea/WritingTools/README.md

 - **Create Tables**: Convert text into a structured Markdown table (use [Obsidian](https://obsidian.md/) or [Markdown-to-Excel](https://tableconvert.com/markdown-to-excel) to work with the markdown table).
 - **Custom Instructions**: Give specific directions for text modifications (e.g. `Translate to French`).

+Invoke Writing Tools with no text selected to enter a chat mode.

 ## 🖱 How to Use

-1. Select any text in any application.
+1. Select any text in any application (or don't select any text to use chat mode).
 2. Press your hotkey (default: Ctrl+Space).
 3. Choose an option from the popup menu or enter a custom instruction.
 4. Watch as your text is magically improved!

 ## 🛠 Installation

-1. Go to the [Releases](https://github.com/theJayTea/WritingTools/releases) page and download the latest `Writing Tools.zip` file.
+1. Go to the [Releases](https://github.com/theJayTea/WritingTools/releases) page and download the latest `Writing.Tools.zip` file.

 2. Extract it where you want, run `Writing Tools.exe`, and enjoy! :D

-   *Note: If you extract Writing Tools into a protected system folder like Program Files, you'll need to run it as administrator on the first launch or it won't be able to create its config file (in the same folder as its exe).*
+   *Note: If you extract Writing Tools into a protected system folder like Program Files, you'll need to run it as administrator at least on the first launch or it won't be able to create/edit its config file (in the same folder as its exe).*

-4. To let it automatically start when you boot your PC, add a shortcut of the `Writing Tools.exe` to the Windows Start-Up folder (Open Run and type `shell:startup` to get to this folder).
+3. To let it automatically start when you boot your PC, add a shortcut of the `Writing Tools.exe` to the Windows Start-Up folder (Open Run and type `shell:startup` to get to this folder).

 ## 🔒 Privacy

 I believe strongly in protecting your privacy.
 Writing Tools:
-- Only sends text to Google (encrypted) when you *explicitly* use one of the options.
+- Only sends text to the chosen AI provider (encrypted) when you *explicitly* use one of the options.

-   If you have a paid API key, the text will never be used to train Gemini (you can get $300 of paid API credits for free with Google Cloud's free trial!
-Just click "Set up Billing" to the right of your API key on the [AI Studio page](https://aistudio.google.com/app/apikey)).

-   If you don't have the paid API, Google may anonymise your text and use it to train their models.

 - Only stores your API key locally on your device.
 - Does not collect or store any of your writing data by itself.
 It doesn't even collect general logs, so it's super light and privacy-friendly.

-## 💡 Tips

-- Use "Proofread" for quick grammar and spelling checks.
-Better than Grammarly premium can ever be :)
-- Try "Rewrite" when you want to improve the entire phrasing.
-- "Summarize" is great for condensing long articles or documents.
-- Experiment with custom instructions for specific writing needs.
+Note: Privacy policies may vary depending on the AI provider you choose.
+Please review the terms of service for your selected provider.

 ## 🐞 Known Issues
 1. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
 Once it launches into the background in RAM, it works instantly as usual.